Is this the secret to diabetes prevention?

 Additionally, participants with a high genetic risk but who were most active had a lower risk of developing type 2 diabetes, compared to those with low genetic risk and who were least active.

-“One of the risk factors of developing type 2 diabetes is not being physically active,” says Megan Radowski, registered nurse and diabetes care and education specialist at Aurora Health Care in Milwaukee, Wis.
+“One of the risk factors of developing type 2 diabetes is not being physically active,” says Megan Radowski, registered nurse and diabetes care and education specialist at Aurora Health Care.
 “This study supports results we’ve seen in other scientific studies of the overall protective effects of physical activity on preventing type 2 diabetes.
-And most interestingly, it indicates exercise can help those who have a high risk because of their family history.”
+Most interestingly, it indicates exercise can help those who have a high risk because of their family history.”

 About one in 10 people in the U.S. have diabetes, and the vast majority (90-95%) have type 2 diabetes, according to the CDC.
 Even more alarming, while type 2 diabetes most often develops in people over age 45, more and more younger people are developing it, including children and teens.